Universal541/brianreymore/src/content/essays/america-at-250.md

 The founders worried about this constantly.

-Not because they distrusted government.
+Their concern ran deeper than government itself.

-Because they distrusted human nature.
+They distrusted human nature.

 They understood something we have spent the last century trying desperately to forget: